xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 Now if you apply this theory to Android development, this makes a big difference.
 What if you were able to remove even half of the boilerplate code from your projects?
 You might be able to achieve 2x development speed to say the least.

 Android community is enormous and they keep improving the eco-system with latest libraries and methodologies.
 There are actually plenty of libraries already written to boost the development speed.
-In this post, we'll discuss my list of 10 *must have* libraries that can boost your Android development.
+In this post, we will discuss my list of 10 *must have* libraries that can boost your Android development.

 ---